Flat Holography & Holographic Renormalization: Scalar Field: Holographic renormalization of the free scalar action

 The discussion of the solution of $f$ also proceeds unobstructed exactly as in the massless case and we can simply conclude that the renormalized on-shell action is \eqref{eq:SOnShellTRfreq}.
 The difference to the massless case is only captured by the different $\beta_\pm$ and hence the renormalized on-shell action and the canonical momentum read, in frequency space, explicitly as

-Some comments are in order now.
-First, the development of a flat holography computational rule that accounts simultaneously for massless and massive fields is highly desired.
-Although massive and massless geodesics belongs to different causal regions of the spacetime and its boundary, there is no a priori reason why massive and massless fields should be treated on different grounds.
+The development of a flat holography computational rule that accounts simultaneously for massless and massive fields is highly desired.
+Although massive and massless geodesics belong to different causal regions of the spacetime and its boundary, there is no a priori reason why massive and massless fields should be treated on different grounds.
 Also in AdS massive and massless geodesics behave starkly differently, with massive ones never reaching the conformal boundary.
 Yet, the GKPW dictionary treats them democratically.